-Additionally, training may also be provided on the job and it will be the responsibility of the Head of Finance to ensure that all staff under his / her authority receive the level of training appropriate to their duties.
+Additionally, training may also be provided on the job and it will be the responsibility of the Head of Finance to ensure that all staff under their authority receive the level of training appropriate to their duties.
 This will also apply to those staff who, from time to time cover for absences from the treasury management team.

-All Financial Services Team members responsible for Treasury Management were invited to attend a Treasury Management Training session delivered by Link Asset Services on 9 January 2020 and further training will be arranged as required.
+All Financial Services Team members responsible for Treasury Management were invited to attend two Treasury Management Training sessions delivered by Link Asset Services on 1 February 2023 and 8 February 2023.
+Further training will be arranged as required.

 b.
 Members charged with governance of the treasury management function.
 Those charged with governance recognise their individual responsibility to ensure that they have the necessary skills to complete their role effectively.
-All members responsible for scrutiny were invited to attend a Treasury Management training session delivered by Link Asset Services on 9 January 2020 and further training was given to Overview and Scrutiny Committee on 18 January 2021.
+All members were invited to attend a Treasury Management training session delivered by Link Asset Services on 24 February 2022 and prior to that training was given to the Overview and Scrutiny Committee on 18 January 2021.
+Further training will be arranged following the elections in May.